 Removal of old, defective items—we’ll haul them away at no extra cost!

 Duplicates of the same item, like that additional A/C unit or fridge

-The Trade Service Call Fee (TSCF) is the amount you pay when you submit a service request; then, we send a contractor out.
+The Service Fee is the amount you pay when you submit a service request; then, we send a Pro out.
 (This type of fee is standard with most home service plans in the industry.)
-The TSCF is what you’ll pay per trade (e.g., plumbing or electrical) for a professional to diagnose your household problem, then fix or replace it subject to the limitations and exclusions of your contract.
+The Service Fee is what you’ll pay per trade (e.g., plumbing or electrical) for a professional to diagnose your household problem, then fix or replace it subject to the limitations and exclusions of your contract.

-When you purchase your plan, there is a 30-day waiting period before you can submit a service request.
-Once the waiting period is complete, there is no limit to the number of service requests you can place during your contract term.
+When you sign up for your plan, there is a 30-day post-sign up waiting period before you are charged for your plan and can submit a service request.
+Once the sign up waiting period is complete, there is no limit to the number of service requests you can place during your contract term.

 Wear and tear